-This report is, therefore, TrustWorks' first Communications on Progress and covers the period of 2013-2014.
+This report is, therefore, TrustWorks's second Communications on Progress and covers the period of 2014-2015.
 It features TrustWorks' efforts to address the ten principles of the United Nations (UN) Global Compact on human rights, labour, environment and anti-corruption both in the workplace and more broadly within its sphere of influence.

-TrustWorks supports businesses in natural resource-related sectors to operate in a socially, politically and environmentally responsible manner.
+TrustWorks supports businesses in natural resource-related sectors to operate in a socially, politically and environmentally responsible manner, by helping them to prevent and resolve conflicts with communities, governments and indigenous peoples.
 As such, our goals are fully aligned with those of the Global Compact.
 We strive to ensure that businesses, especially those operating in conflict-affected contexts, are able to minimize the negative and maximise the positive impacts of their operations by providing tailored analysis, training and mediation services - drawing upon our expertise in the fields of conflict sensitivity, conflict resolution, mediation, natural resource management, stakeholder engagement and strategic planning.